 Doing Business from World Bank computed a measure that documents the success in reaching the three goals-of-insolvency, as stated in Hart (1999).
-It is calculated as the simple average of the cost of insolvency (from 0 to 100, where higher scores indicate less cost), time of insolvency (from 0 to 100, where higher scores indicate less time), the observance of absolute priority of claims, and the efficient outcome24 achieved.
+It is calculated as the simple average of the cost of insolvency (from 0 to 100, where higher scores indicate less cost), time of insolvency (from 0 to 100, where higher scores indicate less cost), time of claims, and the efficient outcome achieved.
 The total Goals-of-Insolvency Index ranges from 0 to 100: a score of 100 on the index means perfect efficiency, while 0 means that the insolvency system does not function at all.